-- Trim the stems back by about one third (leaving two-thirds on the plant).
+- Trim stems back by about one third (leaving two-thirds on the plant).

 - Set the sunpatiens ® indoors near a window that provides a lot of sun.

-- Care is elementary and growth is quick.
+- Care is simple and growth is quick.

-- Resistance to warm weather is what makes this flower stand out.
+- Resistance to full sun and warm weather is what makes this Impatiens stand out.

-There are three major types of sunpatiens ®:
+There are three major types of sun impatiens

-- Sunpatiens ® ‘Spreading‘ which reaches heights of up to 3 feet (90 cm)
+- Sunpatiens ‘Spreading‘ – reaches heights of up to 3 feet (90 cm)

 This Impatiens hybrid was bred from ‘New Guinea’ Impatiens, which itself was already an improvement over common Impatiens as regards heat resistance.

-This Japan-based company worked with Indonesian growers to breed the plant, and they’re constantly adding new colors such as fire red, tropical rose, neon pink, magenta and more colors from the orange to purple range.
-Sometimes it’s written out without the final “s”, as in “sunpatien“.
+This Japan-based company worked with local growers and the Indonesian Department of Agriculture to breed the plant.
+They’re constantly adding new colors such as fire red, tropical rose, neon pink, magenta and more colors from the orange to purple range.

 During the blooming, feel free to water your sunpatiens ® regularly but not too much to keep just the right moisture level.